sasgithub/Data_Analytics_cs/case-study/viz/total_hourly_rides_vs_temp_2_total_subs_cust.md

 ##### Technical Notes

-- Temperatures are binned into 2°C increments based on conditions at the start of each ride.
+- Temperatures are binned in 2°C increments based on conditions at the start of each ride.
 - Rides were grouped and summed by user type for each temperature bin, then aggregated hourly.

 <br style="clear: both;"></br>